 Check and Fix Understanding

-The purpose of formative assessment is to influence participant understanding and improve learning outcomes as instruction is taking place.
-They are about frequently analyzing misunderstandings and missing understandings to improve instruction as it is taking place.
+The purpose of formative assessment is to influence participant understanding as instruction is taking place with the goal of fixing misunderstandings and missing understandings.

 Researchers Paul Black and Dylan Wiliam made the case that properly implemented formative assessments help people learn substantially better than without them.
 They set off major interest in formative assessment with their two important research papers in 1998.
 Since then, many other researchers have weighed in.

 Typical formative assessment in workplace learning includes no stakes questions and activities such as thinking aloud, practice, discussions, and questions.
-The purpose isn't to evaluate learning after it occurs but to find and fix problems that can impede further learning until fixed.
+The purpose isn't to evaluate learning after it occurs but to find and fix problems that can impede further learning and application.